top of page

 Child Visa, § 32 AufenthG

-All information about applying for a visa for children
+All residence permit information for applying for a visa for children in Germany (child visa).

 Spouse Visa, § 30 AufenthG